RedHitMark/italian-ats-evaluator/README.md

 ## Acknowledgements
-This project is part of the research project "VerbACxSS: su verbi analitici, complessità, verbi sintetici, e semplificazione.
-Per l’accessibilità." funded by the Italian Ministry of University and Research (MUR) under the PRIN 2020 program.
+This contribution is a result of the research conducted within the framework of the PRIN 2020 (Progetti di Rilevante Interesse Nazionale) “VerbACxSS: on analytic verbs, complexity, synthetic verbs, and simplification.
+For accessibility” (Prot.
+2020BJKB9M), funded by the Italian Ministero dell’Università e della Ricerca.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)